The Peculiar Packaging of Grace

 At least, I know I do.

-Sometimes I recognize it when given.
+Sometimes, I recognize grace given.
 Obvious signs of favor I neither deserve nor deny.
 Evidence of mercy’s bestowing opposite twin.
 Where mercy withholds deserved consequences without leverage, grace bestows favor without merit.
-I see its evidence and feel its weight, warm as a cloak wrapped round the shivering shoulders of a helpless child.
-It floods my heart with gratitude and fills my sight with awe.
+I see its evidence & feel its weight, warm as a cloak wrapped ‘round the shivering shoulders of a vulnerable child.
+It floods my heart with gratitude & fills my sight with awe.

-If I’m honest (and can’t we all just be honest), I quickly arrive at conclusions on my worth and the grace-giver’s intentions and all the reasons why this gift, by nature undeservable, has deliberately been withheld.
-Shaming conclusions and damning rejections.
-I look for grace and find shadows instead.
-And I determine my perspective accurate, informed, right.
+If I’m honest (and can’t we all just be honest?), often I’ll quickly arrive at conclusions on my worth & the grace-giver’s intentions & all the reasons why this gift, by nature undeservable, has deliberately been withheld.
+Shaming determinations & damning rejections.
+I look for grace & find shadows instead.
+All things considered, I determine my skewed perspectives as accurate, informed, right.

 You too?